 (following a failure case), or through a combination of both approaches.
 EIOPA suggested a combination of ex ante and ex post funding.
-Resources would remain with the contributing institutions until a failure occurs, and levies would be paid only once losses arise and are known.
+Ref In an ex-post funded scheme, resources would remain with the contributing institutions until a failure occurs, and levies would be paid only once losses arise and are known.
 However, ex-post funding may entail payout delays and would be more exposed to moral hazard, as failed insurers would have never contributed to the IGS.
 Furthermore, depending on the market circumstances and the degree of market concentration, raising contributions following the failure of an insurer could have a pro-cyclical effect.
 In a pre-funded scheme, funding is readily available, pro-cyclicality is avoided, and the incentive structure is preserved, contributing to market discipline.
 Annex 5 discusses the pros and cons of the financing models in more details.